 Add 1 teaspoon canola oil to a medium pan over medium-high heat, then add the onions.
 Cook, stirring often, until the onions are soft, about 4 minutes.
 Add the beef and garlic and cook, breaking the meat apart with a spoon, 2 minutes, then add the chili powder and 1 teaspoon salt and stir well to incorporate.
 Add the salsa and 1/3 cup of water and cook, breaking apart the meat and stirring, until the sauce is bubbly and the beef is browned, 4 minutes more.
 Remove from the heat and set aside.

 Brush both sides of each of the tortillas using the remaining 2 tablespoons oil.
-Curl a tortilla into a cone shape with a closed point and a 3-inch-diameter top and secure the seam with a toothpick.
-Trim the top of the cone with scissors to make an even edge.
-Slip a sugar cone inside the tortilla cone to help hold its shape and put it on a large baking sheet.
+Wrap a tortilla around a sugar cone and secure the seam with a toothpick.
+Trim the top of the tortilla with scissors to make an even edge.
+Put it on a large baking sheet.
 Repeat with the remaining tortillas and cones.

 Bake for 5 minutes, then wrap the tip of each cone with the small foil squares to keep the tips from burning.
 Return to the oven until the cones are lightly browned and crisp and hold their shape, 5 to 7 minutes more.
 Remove the foil tips, and carefully remove the foil cone inserts and the toothpicks.
 Unwrap and reserve the sugar cones for another use.
 If the tortilla cones are still soft, return them, empty, to the oven, to cook until crisp, 1 to 2 minutes more.